-Copyright: in the field of copyright, document CDIP/1/3 referred to the first WIPO Survey on Voluntary Registration Systems and mentioned the possibility of intensifying that work.
+Copyright: In the field of copyright, document CDIP/1/3 referred to the first WIPO Survey on Voluntary Registration Systems and mentioned the possibility of intensifying that work.
 The Project Document proposes the elaboration of a second survey which will provide additional information on more countries that would be particularly relevant to the issue of the public domain.
 Similarly, the document referred to the Seminar on Rights Management Information (RMI) that took place in September 2007.
 The Project takes this line of work a step further, proposing a Survey of Private Copyright Documentation Systems and Practices that would cover the use of copyright documentation in the form of RMI by entities such as collective management organizations.

-Trademarks: the document refers to activities undertaken under the SCT but no new activities were proposed.
+Trademarks: The document refers to activities undertaken under the SCT but no new activities were proposed.
 The study proposed in this project document, is closely related to the issues mentioned in CDIP/1/3.

-Patents and Traditional Knowledge: the document makes reference to the work under the SCP and the IGC, which will continue its course on the basis of Member State requests in those WIPO bodies, while taking into account the need to "consider the preservation of the public domain" in such normative processes.
+Patents and Traditional Knowledge: The document makes reference to the work under the SCP and the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC), which will continue its course on the basis of Member State requests in those WIPO bodies, while taking into account the need to "consider the preservation of the public domain" in such normative processes.